Peta Credlin

-Peta-Louise Mary Credlin AO (born 23 March 1971) is an Australian former political advisor who served as Chief of Staff to Prime Minister Tony Abbott for his term from September 2013 to September 2015.
-Tony Abbott was Prime Minister for exactly 1 year and 362 days.
+Peta-Louise Mary Credlin AO (born March 1971) is an Australian media personality and former political advisor who served as Chief of Staff to Tony Abbott during his term as prime minister of Australia from 2013 to 2015.

-She was previously chief of staff to Abbott as Leader of the Opposition.
+Credlin was previously chief of staff to Tony Abbott as Leader of the Opposition.
 Since 2016, she has been the host of Credlin and co-host of Jones & Co on Sky News Live.
-Credlin is a controversial figure in Australian media, she is frequently a source of criticism and has been forced to apologise on multiple occasions for making factually incorrect claims.
+Credlin is a controversial figure in Australian media.

 Early life and education

 Peta Credlin was born to Len and Brenda Credlin in the small Victorian country town of Wycheproof.
 Her family moved closer to Geelong, and she attended Sacred Heart College, where she was a member of the debating team and elected deputy school captain in her second year.

 She graduated with a Bachelor of Laws from the University of Melbourne with a concentration in constitutional law, politics and history in 1998.
 At university, Credlin resided at Newman College, won a number of prizes and awards, and was a member and national finalist of the 1995 Philip C. Jessup International Law Moot Court Competition Team.
 After graduation, she was admitted as a barrister and solicitor in Victoria, and applied for a job as a political staffer with Liberal senator Kay Patterson in 1999.

 She obtained a Graduate Diploma in Legal Practice with distinction from the Australian National University (ANU) in 2010, where she won the ACT Law Society Prize for the top student of 2009.